 Let $c := \sum_{i=1}^{2g+3} c_i$.

-We multiply the $\Theta$-relation \eqref{eq:Theta} by $\Psi_C$ and pull back under the inclusion $\iota_{rt}: \Mggrt\to \M_{g,2g+3}^{ct}$.
+We multiply the $\Theta$-relation \eqref{eq:Theta} by $\Psi_C$ and pull back under the inclusion $\iota_{rt}\colon \Mggrt\to \M_{g,2g+3}^{ct}$.
 After substituting $a_{2g+3}=-a_1-\ldots -a_{2g+2}$ as before, we obtain:

-Here, we denoted $a_{I^c}:=\sum_{i\in [2g+2]\setminus I}a_i$, and we have explicitly separated out the boundary divisors parametrizing curves having the last marked point lying on the rational component.
+Here, we denote $a_{I^c}:=\sum_{i\in [2g+2]\setminus I}a_i$, and we have explicitly separated out the boundary divisors parameterizing curves with the last marked point on the rational component.
 As in Lemma \ref{le:psig+1}, this relation is a homogeneous polynomial of degree $2g+2$ in the variables $a_i$, and every monomial in the $a_i$ gives a separate relation in the tautological ring, which is a polynomial of degree $c+g+1$ in the $\psi$-classes and boundary divisors on $\Mggrt$.

 We now make the following important observation.

 \begin{claim} The coefficient in~\eqref{eq:psi2g+3} of any $a$-monomial that is a multiple of $a_1\cdots a_n$ is the sum of a polynomial in only the $\psi$-classes and a collection of terms supported on the boundary, and each boundary term that occurs is either a multiple of a divisor $\delta_0^I$ having $\#(I\cap[n])\geq 2$ or of a divisor $\de_0^{I\cup\{2g+3\}}$ having $\#(I\cap[n])\geq 2$. \end{claim}